Table of Contents

 A solo freelancer is part sales person, part therapist, part project manager, and part whatever it is you actually do.
 It's a rare breed that can balance it all.

-I've been a freelancer and a nomad for the last four years, working on hard problems for startups while traveling around the world.
+I've been a freelancer for the last four years, working on hard problems for startups while traveling around the world as a digital nomad.

 It's not always easy, actually it's pretty darn hard.

 These are my hard-won lessons for anyone who’s freelancing now, or planning to start.